mongodb/specifications/source/auth/tests/mongodb-oidc.md

 **1.1 Callback is called during authentication**

-- Create a `MongoClient` configured with an OIDC callback that implements the AWS provider logic.
+- Create a `MongoClient` configured with an OIDC callback that implements the `OIDC_ENV:test` logic.
 - Perform a `find` operation that succeeds.
 - Assert that the callback was called 1 time.
 - Close the client.

 **1.2 Callback is called once for multiple connections**

-- Create a `MongoClient` configured with an OIDC callback that implements the AWS provider logic.
+- Create a `MongoClient` configured with an OIDC callback that implements the `OIDC_ENV:test` logic.
 - Start 10 threads and run 100 `find` operations in each thread that all succeed.
 - Assert that the callback was called 1 time.
 - Close the client.